XhinLiang/xhinliang.com/resume/en.md

 Xidian University
 : *informatics engineering, bachelor degree* __2013.8-2017.7__
   Winner of the National Encouragement Scholarship, outstanding graduate of the college.
-As a core member of the "Wecan Studio" organized by the school, he participated in many innovation competitions and won the first prize in the Shaanxi Division of the "Chinese Youth" APP Competition and the first prize in the Shaanxi Division of the "Internet+" College Student Innovation and Entrepreneurship Competition.
+Core member of the "Wecan Studio", won the first prize in the Division of the "Chinese Youth" App Competition and the first prize of Division of the "Internet+" College Innovation Competition.

 ------